< Back

 Peghera (Bergamo).
 San Giacomo Maggiore.

-Still in situ on the high altar.
-Lower panels (115 x 55): St James the Great between the plague saints Sebastian and Roch.
-Upper panels (52 x 62/55): Christ in the sepulchre between half-lengths of St Ambrose and St Anthony Abbot.
-Lunette (52 x 62): Eternal Father.
+The polyptych is still in situ on the high altar.
+St James the Great is depicted in the centre.
+He holds a pilgrim's staff and a pilgrim's hat lies at his feet.
+The plague saints Sebastian and Roch are at the sides.
+The nude figure of Sebastian, bound to a tree, seems to have been copied from a print by Marcantonio Raimondi.
+St Roch, dressed as a pilgrim, points to the plague ulcer on his thigh.
+The upper tier depicts the dead Christ (comforted by an angel in the tomb) between half-lengths of St Ambrose (identified by his scourge) and St Anthony Abbot (holding a flame in one hand and resting his other hand on the handle and bell of his Tau-shaped staff).
+The Eternal Father (bust-length with arms outstretched in blessing) is in the lunette.
 There is no early information on this altarpiece, which was first recognised as a work of Palma Vecchio in 1867.
 It seems to belong to the same early phase of Palma’s career as a polyptych at nearby Serina (about 1515).
-The figure of St Sebastian seems to have been copied from a print by Marcantonio Raimondi.
 The frame dates from the early twentieth century.
 Restored in Florence in 2002-9, and subsequently returned to its original position above the high altar of the church.

 Philadelphia.
 Museum of Art (J. G. Johnson Collection).